 In simple terms it can be interpreted that money transfer is transferring money from one bank account to another bank account.
 It can be a physical or electronic transfer of funds from one bank account to another and when it occurs in the same country it is called a domestic money transfer and when it occurs abroad it is called an international or global money transfer.

-Money transfer using the transfer method is considered more secure and reliable for business purposes compared to cash payments.
+Money transfer using the transfer method is considered more secure and reliable for business purposes compared to cash payment.
 However, in addition to the security of money transfers, it also has a side that may become a burden on the company, such as the transfer fees charged and limit limitations when making money transfers.

 Advantages of money transfer